p-lindberg/unity-node-editor/README.md

 It could also be used to create things such as skill trees, crafting systems, and so on.

 Visual scripting (such as behaviour trees and state machines) is of course possible too, but it requires that you implement the executive logic on your own.

+## How to use it?

+IT IS NOT YET READY FOR PRODUCTION USE.
+Some essential features are not implemented yet, and some things may still change which could cause anything created with the plugin to become unusable after an update.
+With that in mind...

 ### Defining and creating a Graph